 The Unbecoming of Mara Dyer

-Mara Dyer doesn’t think life can get any stranger than waking up in a hospital with no memory of how she got there.
-It can.
+Mara Dyer believes life can’t get any stranger than waking up in a hospital with no memory of how she got there.

-She believes there must be more to the accident she can’t remember that killed her friends and left her mysteriously unharmed.
-There is.
+She believes there must be more to the accident she can’t remember that killed her friends and left her strangely unharmed.